Cameron-Walden/movie-tracker-client/README.md

 ---

 ## Contributing
-If you're interested in contributing to MovieTracker, we welcome and encourage your contributions!
+If you're interested in contributing to MovieTracker, I welcome and encourage your contributions!
 Here are a few ways you can contribute:

 - Reporting bugs: If you encounter any bugs or issues with the app, please let me know by submitting an issue on the GitHub repository.
 Be sure to include as much detail as possible so I can understand and replicate the issue.